rootAvish/Winterm/Readme.md

 ##Cmder for windows power users.
-This is a for of user @dufferzafar's [Cmder](https://github.com/dufferzafar/Cmder) , won't show as a fork since i just copied the files onto my computer.
+This is a fork of user @dufferzafar's [Cmder](https://github.com/dufferzafar/Cmder) , won't show as a fork since i just copied the files onto my computer.

 originally a fork of the awesome [Cmder](https://github.com/bliker/cmder/) project by bliker .